cestastanford/dh-publishing/source/policies.md

 This syllabus borrows ideas from other digital history classes taught by Mills Kelly, Jeff McClurken, Caleb McDaniel, Douglas Seefeldt, Zephyr Frank, and Lincoln Mullen.
 The design and layout are explicitly borrowed from Lincoln Mullen's syllabus layouts \<<http://http://lincolnmullen.com/>\>.

-This syllabus and all assignments are copyrighted © 2014 Jason Heppler and licensed CC-BY 3.0 \<<http://creativecommons.org/licenses/by/3.0/us/>\>.
+This syllabus and all assignments are copyrighted © 2016 Jason Heppler and Nicole Coleman and licensed CC-BY 3.0 \<<http://creativecommons.org/licenses/by/3.0/us/>\>.
 You are free to use or modify this syllabus for any purpose, provided that you attribute it to the author, preferably at the course website listed above.